 Pro tip: Your platform should also be mobile-friendly, and ideally it should have an app version as well as a desktop version of the software.
 This way, it meets the needs of both desk and non-desk workers.

-Why You Need an Internal Communication Tool for Bottom-Up Communication
+Why You Need the Best Internal Communication Tools for Bottom-Up Communication

-A strong internal communications tool is a necessity for any company with a mobile workforce.
+A strong internal communications tool is a must-have for any company with a mobile workforce.

 Your platform should empower employees, foster connection, facilitate employee engagement, and increase team productivity through streamlined communications.